-Introduction to the session, outlining aims of the session and the expected outcomes.
+Introduction to the session, outlining aims and expected outcomes.
 Students should be sitting with their teams if possible.

 2. Final Design Decisions

 Using their own evaluation of the prototype and the feedback generated from user testing, teams should agree on improvements and modifications and arrive at their final product idea.